-‘Together, we can tackle child abuse’ - new national campaign
+‘Together, we can tackle child abuse’ - National campaign

-The County Council is supporting a national campaign launched on 3 March by the Department for Education to encourage members of the public to report child abuse.
+The Department for Education has launched a campaign to encourage members of the public to report child abuse.

 The campaign’s main message is that if you’re worried about a child or think their safety might be at risk, then it is important to tell someone.
 You don’t have to be absolutely certain about whether a child is being abused; if you have a feeling that something’s not right, talk to your local children’s social care team who can look into it.